Skip to main content

 “Eventually” has a cost.
 Here’s what “eventually” looks like in real money:

-Waiting a year costs you almost as much as the charger itself.
-Every month of “eventually” is £76 you’re choosing to overpay.
+Waiting a year costs almost as much as the charger itself.
+Every month of “eventually” is another £76 on top of what home charging would cost.

 There’s no benefit to waiting.
 Charger prices aren’t dropping significantly.
 The OZEV grant is available now but government schemes don’t last forever.
 And electricity costs are unlikely to get cheaper.

-The truth: The best time to get a home charger was when you got your Tesla.
-The second best time is now.
+The ideal time to install a home charger was when the Tesla arrived.
+The second-best is now.